stepanataccolade/docsv2/sources/ci_configure.md

       on_failure: always
 ```

-* `integrationName` is always `email` since you do not configure emails in account integrations or project settings.
+* `integrationName` is always `email` since you do not configure emails in account integrations or 'Subscription' settings.
 * `type` is `email`
 * `recipients` specifies the email addresses you want to send build status notifications to.
 This overrides the default setting of 'last committer' and 'project owner(s)' email address that we get from your source control management system (GitHub/Bitbucket).
 NOTE: We do not use the email address specified in your 'Account Settings' for notifications.
     - To specify 'last committer' and 'project owner(s)' as part of this list, you can use `--last_committer` and `--owners`.